In this section

 The Department of English and Comparative Literature offer the following postgraduate funding opportunities.

 The Department of English and Comparative Literature – one of the largest at Goldsmiths – consists of some 50 scholars and creative writers, whose work is acknowledged and cited internationally.
-We offer a stimulating environment for undertaking research and scholarship in English (inc. American Literature and literary theory), Comparative Literature, World Literature; Translation; Linguistics; and Creative Writing.
+We offer a stimulating environment for undertaking research in English (including American Literature and literary theory), Comparative Literature, World Literature; Translation; Linguistics; and Creative Writing.
 We welcome applications from students wishing to pursue research in any of these areas and we particularly encourage cross- and interdisciplinary research in emerging fields of study and creative practice.
-As well as working with scholars and writers of international standing, you will have the opportunity to play an active role in a vibrant research environment which includes the Richard Hoggart Lectures in Literature and Culture, the annual Goldsmiths Prize for bold and innovative fiction, and specialist seminars and colloquia offered by the Goldsmiths Writers’ Centre, the Goldsmiths Literature Seminar (GLITS), the Goldsmiths Linguistics Seminar (GoldLingS) and the e-journal, GLITS-e.
+As well as working with scholars and writers of international standing, you will have the opportunity to play an active role in a vibrant research environment which includes the Richard Hoggart Lectures in Literature and Culture, the annual Goldsmiths Prize for bold and innovative fiction, the e-journal, GLITS-e, and specialist seminars and colloquia offered by the Goldsmiths Writers’ Centre, the Centre for Philosophy and Critical Thought, the Goldsmiths Literature Seminar (GLITS), and the Goldsmiths Linguistics Seminar (GoldLingS).

 The Department of English and Comparative Literature promotes an understanding of the value of human culture and creativity that is central to the CHASE vision of postgraduate research and professional development.
 Our research and training environment encourages our doctoral students to develop interdisciplinary methodologies.
 In addition, our network of partnerships with leading arts and humanities organisations and creative industries provides an outstanding resource for future CHASE scholars.

-To be considered for one of these awards, please note that you need to have applied to a PhD programme by 11 January 2017.
+To be considered for one of these awards, please note that you will need to have applied for entry to a PhD programme by Wednesday, 10 January 2018.
 We encourage you to contact us as early as possible to discuss your proposal.
+You should aim to make at least initial contact with the Department by Tuesday, 19 December 2017.
+Please note that the earlier your approach, the more time will be available for discussion.

 Fee-waiver bursaries (2017-18)